-Ph.D. qualifying examinations must be taken no later than the fourth semester and must be passed no later than the sixth semester.
+PhD qualifying examinations must be taken no later than the fourth semester and must be passed no later than the sixth semester.

-This program otherwise follows the Graduate School's Time Limits policy. (https://policy.wisc.edu/library/UW-1221/)
+Refer to the Graduate School: Time Limits (https://policy.wisc.edu/library/UW-1221/) policy.

 GRIEVANCES AND APPEALS